tychonievich/coa1-fall2018/markdown/isa.md

 While all of these still exist in older ISAs like x86, most are no longer much used.
 One, however, is very pervasive: the stack operations.

-The concept of a stack, as implemented by the x86 ISA, is easier to explain code than words:
+The concept of a stack, as implemented by the x86 ISA, is easier to explain in code than words:

     stack_memory = big contiguous chunk of memory stack_pointer = length_of(stack_memory)